Time to bury the past and move forward: COAS Bajwa on Indo-Pak ties

 But this potential has always remained hostage to the disputes and issues between the two "nuclear neighbours", he said.

 "The Kashmir issue is obviously at the heart of this.
-It is important to understand that without the resolution of the Kashmir dispute through peaceful means, the process [...] will always remain susceptible to derailment to politically motivated bellicosity."
+It is important to understand that without the resolution of Kashmir dispute through peaceful means, [the] process of sub-continental rapprochement will always remain susceptible to derailment due to politically motivated bellicosity."

+See: Full text of Gen Bajwa's speech at the Islamabad Security Dialogue

 "We feel it is time to bury the past and move forward," he said, adding that the onus for meaningful dialogue rested with India.
 "Our neighbour will have to create a conducive environment, particularly in occupied Kashmir."